DonjVu/CodePath_Prework/README.md

 I would probably be doing more additional features in order to improve the quality and aesthetics of the game.
 I had very little time due to my awareness of this opportunity being on the week of my midterms and a week before submissions were due.
 However, with the additional time I would have definitely added more features such as a control for the volume and better aesthetics for the button such as a theme for the entire page.
-Futhermore, I believe with more time I could've explored
+Futhermore, I would have liked to add a timer to the game.
+I believe a timer would make it the game much more interesting and allow me to explore HTML's syntax further.
+I would have definitely added more buttons and added images to the buttons.
+Adding images and more buttons would probably help me learn how to design websites for other projects as well.
+In the end, I wish I had more time to do the pre-work and I hope I will be able to do more work like this in the future.